 A Companion Practice

-For people drawn primarily to the inner work – without the corporate frame – a companion practice is being built at Ritartha.com.
-It will house financial literacy, meditation programmes, children and student work, addiction recovery, and life and career direction – all in a voice and context made for the individual.
-Until it is live, these services remain accessible here.
+For people drawn primarily to the inner work, without the corporate frame, a companion practice is being built at Ritartha.com.
+It will hold the philosophical and individual register in a voice and context made for the person.
+Until it is live, every service on this page remains accessible here.

 Begin a Conversation